Motion in 2D: Velocity, Speed, Trajectories & Acceleration

 For the ellipse \(\frac{x^2}{16} + \frac{y^2}{9} = 1\), find the point(s) at maximum and minimum distance from the center using differential calculus (optimization).

 Hint: Maximize and minimize \(r^2 = x^2 + y^2\) subject to the ellipse constraint.
-You can substitute \(y^2 = 9\left(1 - \frac{x^2}{16}\right)\) and optimize over \(x\).
+One may substitute \(y^2 = 9\left(1 - \frac{x^2}{16}\right)\) and optimize over \(x\).

-Your intuition says the farthest point is at \((\pm 4, 0)\) and the closest is at \((0, \pm 3)\) – prove it rigorously!
+Intuition suggests the farthest points are \((\pm 4, 0)\) and the closest are \((0, \pm 3)\) – this should be proved rigorously.

 Cheat Sheet